Yaazarai/AsyncAwait-Server/README.md

 ```
 These asynchronous events will have two types of arguments `ServerEventArgs` (which will return ServerEventArgs.Empty by default) or `ClientEventArgs` which will contain the client that threw the event and the buffer with the data received.

 Just FYI when you subscribe a calling method to `DataReceived` you'll receive a buffer with data packet(s) in it.
-Due to Nagle's algorithm this buffer may contain multiple packets sent from a single client.
-This will still happen even if you manage to disable Nagle's algorithm.
+Due to Nagle's algorithm this buffer may contain multiple packets sent from a single client IF `SeparatePackets` is set to `false`.
+If `SeparatwPackets` is set to `true` then the buffer will separate out each message by reading out the first message byte as the size of the message and jumping through the buffer finding subsequent messages.

 The buffer will be automatically disposed/returned when the `DataReceived` event returns.

 When you wish to send data to a specific `AsyncClient` you can do the following.
 The `bytes` parameter is optional, specify if you want to send a certain number of bytes or exclude if you want to send the entire buffer:
 ```C#